-I was born in the year 1954 to two loving parents in the state of Ohio, city of Akron, and lived at 252 Cross Street for what I remember to be until the age of three years old.
+I was born in some year; I’m sure of, to two loving parents.
 I am an adult with no siblings, and do not regret a moment of it, as my parents were extremely goal oriented as far as my educational accomplishments, and left little time for relationships that consisted of parent/child communication skills.
 Bless them both as they are my parents, and love them I do.
 And, thank God for Mrs. Frost, my 5th grade teacher to help me through it all.
 She was my beacon of light.

 My journey in life began as Blondell Love, until I met and married my loving and supportive husband at the age of 42, I think.
 We lived on a farm and fought hard to keep our lives simple.
 We divorced on September 7th 2011.
 I have been a loving wife and lover, and still am an artist and teacher.
 I think of myself as being very blessed to have the opportunity to have had a second career in teaching in this lifetime.
 I thank God everyday for helping me to complete each milestone in my life, as they arise.
 I am glad to have had helped in the process of “No Child Left Behind”.